plone/helm-charts/plone6-classic-pg/README.md

 # Plone 6 Classic (no Volto) with PostgreSQL

-This Helm chart combines the postgresql and backend to install Plone 6 with RelStorage/PostgreSQL as the database backend, a Plone backend to use as Plone 6 Classic and optional Ingress.
+This Helm chart combines the PostgreSQL and backend subcharts to install Plone 6 with RelStorage/PostgreSQL as the database backend, Classic UI as the frontend, and an optional Ingress.

 ## Prerequisites